This website uses cookies to help improve your user experience

 Additionally, the user interface is more rigid compared to OTT.
 CTV apps must adhere to strict design guidelines set by platform owners, leaving less room for UX experiments or branding differentiation.

-We support businesses in both OTT and CTV segments by building tailored video and AdTech solutions.
+As technology partners, we support businesses in both OTT and CTV advertising segments by building custom video and AdTech solutions.
 Our expertise covers:

 The third point can be illustrated with one of our recent projects — a data-driven AdTech marketplace we developed for a data solutions provider aiming to connect broadcasters and advertisers within a single platform.